marcchen2/marcchen2/README.md

 - I'm currently a visiting ML researcher at the University of Waterloo, where I support the computational finance research of Profs.
 [Yuying Li](https://cs.uwaterloo.ca/~yuying/) and [Peter Forsyth](https://cs.uwaterloo.ca/~paforsyt/).
 - I recently graduated from uWaterloo with a Master of Mathematics in Data Science, and completed my thesis, titled ["A Robust NN Approach to Optimal Decumulation and Factor Investing"](https://uwspace.uwaterloo.ca/handle/10012/19874).
 - My co-authored ML finance research has been submitted to the Journal of Applied Mathematics and Computation, and is available [as a pre-print](https://arxiv.org/abs/2306.10582).
-- On this personal Github, I share select projects from my research experiences and independent side projects.
+- On this personal Github, I share select data science projects from outside my professional work.

 ### Highlighted Projects: